Consumer Medicine Information

-For most people the above side effects will disappear within a few weeks.
-However, if you feel that these effects are too severe, see your doctor who can look at phasing out your medicine more gradually.
+For most people, the above side effects will disappear within a few weeks.
+However, if you feel that these effects are too severe, see your doctor who can suggest how to stop your medicine more gradually.

 Although paroxetine is not recommended for children under 18 years of age, the most common unwanted effects in this age group are as follows:

 - decreased appetite